CartoDB/carto-vl/docs/guides/08-animate-your-visualizations.md

         id="animation-step-0"
         src="/developers/carto-vl/examples/maps/guides/animation/step-0.html"
         width="100%"
-        height="500"a
+        height="500"
         frameBorder="0">
     </iframe>
 </div>

+**Note:**
-> If you're wondering about the points, this is an animation of the journey of three birds, from January to April of 2014.
+If you're wondering about the points, this is an animation of the journey of three birds, from January to April of 2014.
 It is using data from [movebank.org](https://www.movebank.org/) and the *date_time* column represents the date of the bird track and its associated timestamp.
 You can check the code of the previous map to see how to configure this *bird_journey* as the `carto.source.Dataset` for the visualization.

 #### The filter property